-Whether you are a strict vegan or just want to include more Meatless Mondays into your diet, a good Black Bean Burger recipe is a crowd-pleasing basic you’ll be happy to have on hand.
-This recipe isn't just your basic veggie burger and uses easy-to-digest fresh ingredients and a powerful combination of plant-based protein and fiber.
+Whether you are a strict vegan or just want to include more Meatless Mondays into your diet, a good black bean burger recipe is a crowd-pleasing basic you’ll be happy to have on hand.
+While many “imitation” burger recipes have us reaching for our digestive enzymes, this recipe isn’t just your basic veggie burger and uses fresh ingredients and a powerful combination of plant-based protein and fiber.

 The Perfect Mix for your Black Bean Burger Recipe